-The Registrar arranges for and coordinates the preregistration of new and returning students for each semester.
-The Advising Center co-ordinates the registration of new students.
+The Registrar arranges for and coordinates the registration of new and returning students for each semester.
+The Advising Center coordinates the registration of new students.
 Faculty advisors will assist students with appropriate selections to meet their program requirements; however, the responsibility for meeting all graduation requirements is that of the student.
-Following advisement, continuing students schedule their classes for the subsequent semester through secure access to the online student information system.
+Following advising, continuing students schedule their classes for the subsequent semester through secure access to the online student information system (called UCanWeb).
 Should a student fail to register by the appropriate registration deadline date, a \$50.00 non-refundable late registration fee will be assessed.
 Students who do not register by the deadline may register for courses on a space-available basis.
-(Please note that only courses required for a student's current curricu-lum will be considered eligible for federal and state financial aid).
+(Please note that only courses required for a student's current curriculum will be considered eligible for federal and state financial aid).

 Course changes after the first three days of classes shall not be allowed except by petition.
 Extenuating circumstances should be present and the petition must be signed by the student, the instructor, the advisor or Department Chairperson and approved by the School Dean.
-All changes will utilize the course change notice (drop/add form) and will not be official until the completed form has been presented by the student to the Registrar's Office.
+All changes will utilize the course change notice (drop/add form, availi ble online at www.canton.edu/registrar/ course\change.pdf) and will not be official until the completed form has been presented by the student to the Registrar's Office.